 He has apologized for his actions.
 In a statement, he said that what he did was the worst thing that could be done to another person.
 One of his victim's relatives viewed the apology as insufficient, saying she had hoped for the death penalty.

-In this case, deaths of victims resulted in a severe, life-altering sentence.
+In this case, the deaths of victims resulted in a severe, life-altering sentence.
 Other armed robbery cases in Arizona may not involve deaths but only theft.
-Each case is unique, and anyone involved in one may benefit from the advice of a qualified Phoenix criminal defense lawyer.
+Each case is unique, and anyone involved in one may benefit from the advice of a qualified Phoenix armed robbery lawyer.